 It’s true, these can often be less of a headache than dealing with surly homeowners and confused residents, as well as being a reliable source of income, but commercial jobs have significantly higher stakes.

-A botched job can lead to legal liabilities, both for you and your customer and a missed appointment caused by a lack of parts can mean expensive penalty fees.
-These are all things your service contract management strategy should prevent.
-Which takes us to…
+A botched job can lead to legal liabilities, both for you and your customer.
+Additionally, a missed appointment caused by a lack of parts can mean expensive penalty fees.
+These can all be prevented by an organized service contract management.
+This takes us to…